-Fresh Breeze support for concurrency in program execution [10] is similar to the spawn/join model of Cilk [11] parallel programming.
 The basic unit of parallelism is the task, which is the activity of performing a single execution of a function instantiation, corresponding typically to a single call of a Java method.
-As shown in Figure 3, a task may spawn one or more worker tasks executing independent instances of the same or different functions.
-Worker tasks may read data objects (scalar values or capabilities) from their parent task, and each worker task contributes the results of its activity to the parent task using a join mechanism [10].
+As shown in Figure 2 a task may spawn one or more worker tasks executing independent instances of the same or different functions.
+Worker tasks may read data objects (scalar values or capabilities) from their parent task, and each worker task contributes the results of its activity to the parent task using a join mechanism [7].
 Through repeated use of this scheme, a program can generate an arbitrary hierarchy of concurrent tasks corresponding to available parallelism in the computation being performed.
-The spawn/join mechanism is implemented by special machine level instructions of the Fresh Breeze application program interface (API).
+The spawn/join mechanism is implemented by special machine level instructions of the Fresh Breeze API.